fbhuiyan42/fbhuiyan42.github.io/_pages/publications.md

 ## 2020

 1. **Farzana Ahamed Bhuiyan**, Akond Rahman, and Patrick Morrison.
 “Vulnerability Discovery Strategies Used in Software Projects.”
-The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Workshop]()]
+The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Pre-print]()]

 2. **Farzana Ahamed Bhuiyan**, and Akond Rahman.
 “Characterizing Co-located Insecure Coding Patterns in Infrastructure as Code Scripts.”
-The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Workshop]()]
+The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Pre-print]()]

 3. Akond Rahman, and **Farzana Ahamed Bhuiyan**.
 “A Vision to Mitigate Bioinformatics Software Development Challenges.”
-The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Workshop]()]
+The 2020 Workshop on Human Centric Software Engineering & Cyber Security (HCSE&CS), 2020. [[Pre-print]()]

-4. Mohammad Mehedi Hasan, **Farzana Ahamed Bhuiyan**, and Akond Rahman, “Testing Practices for Infrastructure as Code”, Languages and Tools for Next Generation Testing Workshop-LANGETI, 2020. [[Workshop]()]
+4. Mohammad Mehedi Hasan, **Farzana Ahamed Bhuiyan**, and Akond Rahman, “Testing Practices for Infrastructure as Code”, Languages and Tools for Next Generation Testing Workshop-LANGETI, 2020. [[Pre-print]()]

 5. **Farzana Ahamed Bhuiyan**, Raunak Shakya, and Akond Rahman.
 "Can We Use Software Bug Reports to Identify Vulnerability Discovery Strategies?"
 HotSoS '20: 7th Annual Hot Topics in the Science of Security (HoTSoS) Symposium, 2020. [[Conference]()]